thermalogic/Practices/In-classExercise.md

 Since faster, lower level, languages require more lines of code to accomplish the same task, scientists are most productive when they write code in the highest-level language possible , and shift to low level languages like C and Fortran only when they are sure the performance boost is needed.

 Using higher-level languages also helps program comprehensibility .

+## 2017.05.26

+Computer science is now a key problem solving tool in a broad range of industries and scientific disciplines.
+It is a rigorous academic discipline that is of great importance to everyone, not just those wanting to work in the computing industry.
+Just a little understanding provides access to a fantastic playground for young minds, where almost anything can be created and explored.

+Unfortunately, many young people are only ever exposed to ICT (Information Communications Technology）courses rather than the much broader, richer and exciting world of computing.

+Designing algorithms, using abstraction and decomposition to tackle large problems, selecting appropriate representations, learning how to build correct, robust and scalable systems are now key skills in the information age.